-As the 2023 baby season fast approaches, we’d like to review with our readers some Do’s and Don’ts and to clear up some misconceptions.
+Now that the 2023 baby season is in full swing, we’d like to review with our readers some Do’s and Don’ts and to clear up some misconceptions.

 Procyon Wildlife is a volunteer run organization which does not receive funding from the government.
 Our volunteers give their time generously and do not always have the personal resources available to respond to wildlife calls in the field.